 \subsection{Latency}

-We also measure the time taken to build requests and parse responses with different cookies.
-For this, we timed how long it took the \texttt{URLRequestHttpJob} to handle the message as only this portion of the network stack changed.
+Finally, we measure the time taken to build requests and parse responses with different cookies.
+For this, we timed the \texttt{URLRequestHttpJob} behavior as only this portion of the network stack changed.
 Timing this portion alone also helps reduce noise caused by the rest of the browser.
 Unlike the previous tests, timing the network stack's behavior required reloading the test page for each sample.
 As such, we only gathered 10,000 samples to calculate the median in these experiments (depicted in Figure \ref{fig:net_time}).

-Parsing responses in \acroc requires \texttt{BrowserOnly} cookies be stripped from responses before any extensions run.
-Due to this, parsing responses with a \texttt{BrowserOnly} cookie took 133 $\mu$s (4.5\%) longer than the baseline.
-Parsing responses with either a standard or a \texttt{Monitored} cookie has no new behavior.
-As such, parsing either was on par with the baseline, 14 and 21 $\mu$s faster respectively.
-Similar to the individual cookie operations, this improvement is due to variability in browser processes.
-When building the request \texttt{BroswerOnly} cookies must be withheld until after extensions run, \texttt{Monitored} reports must be generated, and the browser key must be added to the headers (if an HTTPS request).
-When using standard cookies only, \acroc was 55 $\mu$s (3.2\%) slower than the baseline despite the only new behavior being attaching the key which took 8 $\mu$s on average.
-Using \texttt{BrowserOnly} and \texttt{Monitored} cookies took 58 and 220 $\mu$s (3.4\% and 12.8\%) longer than the baseline. \texttt{Monitored} cookies additional overhead stems from the report generations.
-As such, we also timed the report generation itself (Shown in Figure \ref{fig:report_results}).
-Generating a report with no changes took 47 $\mu$s on average.
-Reports with 1 and 10 \texttt{changelog} entries took 49 and 62 $\mu$s respectively.
-Finally generating a report with 5 \texttt{Monitored} cookies took 107 $\mu$s on average.
-This increase comes from running the sub-report generation process multiple times.
+The only change to parsing responses in \acroc is that \texttt{BrowserOnly} cookies must be stripped from responses before extensions execute.
+As such, responses with a \texttt{BrowserOnly} cookie took 133 $\mu$s (4.5\%) longer than the baseline to parse.
+Responses with standard or \texttt{Monitored} cookies require no new behavior.
+Thus parsing either was on par with the baseline, 14 and 21 $\mu$s faster respectively.
+Again this improvement is due to the variability in other browser processes.
+Building requests in \acroc requires withholding \texttt{BrowserOnly} cookies until after extensions execute, generating \texttt{Monitored} reports, and adding the browser's key to the headers (HTTPS only).
+Only using standard cookies, \acroc was 55 $\mu$s (3.2\%) slower than the baseline.
+Interestingly, attaching the browser's key (the only new behavior in this case) only took 8 $\mu$s on average.
+Requests with \texttt{BrowserOnly} and \texttt{Monitored} cookies took 58 and 220 $\mu$s (3.4\% and 12.8\%) longer than the baseline respectively.